End of Life Care

 End of life care is support for people who are in the last months or years of their life.
 It should help you to live as well as possible until you die, and to die with dignity.

-Please click the link below to access a national patient information leaflet regarding end of life care
+Please click this link to access a national patient information leaflet regarding end of life care End of Life Care Patient Information Leaflet

 If Death Occurs At Home